-In developing the route, we gave careful consideration to avoiding sensitive wetland areas, accommodating neighboring farming operations, identifying designated parking options and choosing proper trail materials and design.
+In developing the route, OSI gave careful consideration to avoiding sensitive wetland areas by constructing culverts, accommodating neighboring farming operations, choosing proper trail materials and design and identifying designated parking options.

 The River-to-Ridge Trail marks another milestone in the long legacy of the Shawangunk Ridge carriage roads and trails that have provided pathways to nature for over a century.
 It is our hope that like the carriage roads, the Trail will continue to serve the community for generations to come.

 Getting There & Trail Map

 The River-to-Ridge Trail is located less than two hours from New York City in the heart of the Hudson Valley.
 The trail begins on the edge of the Village of New Paltz just west of the Carmine Liberta on Route 299.
 The trailhead and parking area is located at 41 Springtown Road, New Paltz, New York 12561.
 Trail Map available here.

 OSI's Land Acknowledgment Statement at the River-to-Ridge Trail: